Professor Simon Rennie

 Contribution to discipline

 I am a Fellow of the HEA and my teaching practice is informed by my research interests.
-I am currently convening the final year disseretations EAS3003 and EAF3514, and the MA module Empire decadence and Modernity EASM150, and I have designed and convene a successful third-year option module, Poetry & Politics EAS3408.
+I am currently convening the final year English dissertations EAS3003, the MA module Empire decadence and Modernity EASM150, and I have designed and convene a successful third-year option module, Poetry & Politics EAS3408.

 - EAS2029 - Revolutions and Evolutions 19C Writings